 Short-term Care: Facilitates Functional Improvement

-This tells you the percent of short-term care residents who saw functional improvements, such as with activities of daily living.
-High levels of autonomy with ADL's typically correlates with higher quality rehabilitation services.
+This is the percent of short-term care residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
+High levels of autonomy with ADL's generally correlates with superior rehabilitation services.

 - Marietta Memorial HospitalAcute Care Hospitals 1 miles away401 Matthew Street Marietta Ohio 45750Voluntary non-profit - Other(740) 374-1400